vadz/gcc-warnings-tools/README.md

 Alternatively, use `--cpp` option to generate C++ fragment, which can be included in the source of a program that needs to do something (e.g. turn on) all the warnings.

+Finally, `--markdown` option can be used to generate a Markdown table with the options.

 If `--dump-all-to` option is given, output files named `x.y.z` for all gcc releases since 4.6.0 containing all (not enabled by default) warnings